Office of the Registrar Attendance Policies

 4. Students shall not be excused from class attendance until 1½ hours prior to the start of on‑campus varsity athletic events or ½ hour prior to departure for off-campus athletic events or class field trips.

 5. As a minimum, a student shall be allowed without penalty (beyond the possible loss of credit for missed or late work) at least as many absences per semester as the number of times the class meets per week.
-This threshold of a week’s worth of absences without penalty shall be regarded as a part of—not in addition to—any excused absences for varsity athletic events, class field trips, or illness.
+This threshold of a week’s worth of absences without penalty shall be regarded as a part of—not in addition to—any excused absences for varsity athletic events, class field trips, military service, or illness.
 At the instructor’s discretion, absences beyond those specified above may be penalized.

 6. When a student persistently neglects class assignments or has excessive absences, the faculty member may request that the student withdraw from the class or may notify the student that he or she has been terminated with a grade of F in that particular class.
 A student may not be dropped from a course for missing classes unless the number of UNEXCUSED absences equals or exceeds TWICE the number of times the class meets per week (e.g., SIX absences in a MWF class, or FOUR absences in a TTh class).
 Through the 12th week of the semester, the faculty member may assign a grade of W instead of an F.